-ACTION Implement projects to reduce mercury, methylmercury, pesticides, and areas of low dissolved oxygen in the Estuary
+ACTION Implement Total Maximum Daily Load projects in the Estuary, including projects to reduce mercury, methylmercury, pesticides, and areas of low dissolved oxygen

-Develop and fund projects to reduce mercury loads from the Guadalupe watershed and to San Francisco Bay.
+Develop and fund projects to reduce mercury loads from the Guadalupe watershed into San Francisco Bay.
 Reduce pesticide impacts to the region's urban streams.
 Explore opportunities to manage low dissolved oxygen and methylmercury in Suisun Marsh.